nidhi-ai01/NEXA/README.md

 Right-click on the index.html file in VS Code and select "Open with Live Server".

-🌈 Future Roadmap
-Phase 6: The Memory (Database): Integrate Firebase Firestore to give NEXA long-term memory of conversations.

-Phase 7: The Reminder System: Build the logic for proactive, supportive check-ins.

-Voice Interaction: Implement the Web Speech API for voice-to-text and text-to-speech.

-See the open issues for a full list of proposed features (and known issues).

 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Please read our CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+Please read our CONTRIBUTING.md for details on how you can get involved.

 📄 License
 Distributed under the MIT License.
 See LICENSE for more information.